Biographies

 Comparison of Shakespeare's Sonnet 73 and Sonnet 116

 William Shakespeare, in his Sonnet 73 and Sonnet 116, sets forth his vision of the unchanging, persistent and immovable nature of true love.
 According to Shakespeare, love is truly "till death do us part," and possibly beyond.
-Physical infirmity, the ravages of age, or even one's partner's inconstancy have no effect upon the affections of one who sincerel ....
+Physical infirmity, the ravages of age, or even one's partner's inconstancy have no effect upon the affe ....

 Middle of Paper

 .... stormy, troubled world, "an ever-fixed mark That looks on tempests and is never shaken;..."
 He personifies the coming of the end of his life as night, which is described as "Death's second self" in sonnet 73.
-However, in Sonnet 116 death appears in the guise of the grim reaper, Father Time, who mows down all of our youth, but still cannot conquer love- "Love's not Time's fool, though rosy lips and cheeks within his bending sickle's compass come;..."
-While both poems make use of ....
+However, in Sonnet 116 death appears in the guise of the grim reaper, Father Time, who mows down all of our youth, but still cannot conquer love- "Love's not Time's fool, though rosy lips and cheeks within his bending sickle's compass come;..." ....

 Word Count: 863 Register To View Full Paper